77777kaz77777/documentation-and-cheat-sheets/linux-general/systemd_journalctl_cheat_sheet.md

-# Everyday commands for handling services and logs with Systemd and journalctl
+# reference sheet for managing systemd services and inspecting system logs with journalctl

 Systemd is the system and service manager responsible for controlling system units, background services, boots, and logs.